Diary Of A Busker Day 296 Wednesday October 17th 2012 1. Opposite Bellis, Time: 2:23-3:25pm, 2. Opposite Oxfam, Time: 3:47-4:59pm

 Someone ignores me – a regular!
-To my right, in the distance, I see Bryan “with a Y”, who thinks my middle name (with an ‘i’) is “common”.
-He’s walking up the road but when he sees me he ducks into the covered part, The Pentice, which takes him round the back of me.
+To my right, in the distance, I see Bryan “with a Y”, who thinks my middle name (with an ‘i’) is common.
+He’s walking up the road but when he sees me he ducks into The Pentice, which takes him round the back of me.
 He thinks I don’t know but I ALWAYS know!
 Well, he won’t get the copy of the photo I took of him last week, the ignorant, ignoring snob.
-I don’t know what it is – I’ve really got it in for some people today.
-It’s hearing about the Vision Express bloke – it’s really made me angry…I’ve spent my whole life learning to play all this stuff…you’ll never please everyone, I should know that by now.
-I bet if John Williams was out here, he’d moan about HIM – “That bloke out there – he’s played that Cavatina thing twice in the last hour and a half.”
+I don’t know what it is, I’ve really got it in for some people today.
+It’s hearing about the Vision Express bloke, it’s really made me angry…I’ve spent my whole life learning to play all this stuff…you’ll never please everyone, I should know that by now.
+I bet if John Williams was out here, he’d get people moaning about HIM; “That bloke out there – he’s played that Cavatina thing twice in the last hour and a half.”